MOM Brands

 MOM Brands Company (formerly Malt-O-Meal Company and Campbell Cereal Company) was an American producer of breakfast cereals, headquartered in Northfield, Minnesota.
-It marketed its products in at least 70% of the country's grocery stores, with estimated sales in 2012 of US$750 million.
-It operated four manufacturing plants, in Northfield, Minnesota; Tremonton, Utah; Asheboro, North Carolina; and St. Ansgar, Iowa.
-The company had distribution centers in Grove City, Ohio; Coppell, Texas; and Salt Lake City, Utah.
+It markets its products in at least 70% of the country's grocery stores, with estimated sales in 2012 of US$750 million.
+It operates four manufacturing plants, in Northfield, Minnesota; Tremonton, Utah; Asheboro, North Carolina; and St. Ansgar, Iowa.
+The company has distribution centers in Grove City, Ohio; Coppell, Texas; and Salt Lake City, Utah.

-MOM Brands produced both hot and cold cereals.
-As of 2012, cold cereals manufactured by MOM Brands accounted for over 75% of its total sales.
-Most of its cold cereals are similar to cereal brands produced by its competitors, Kellogg's and General Mills.
+MOM Brands produces both hot and cold cereals, including Malt-O-Meal, a combination of farina wheat and malted barley.
+As of 2012, cold cereals manufactured by MOM Brands accounts for over 75% of its total sales.
+Most of its cold cereals are similar to cereal brands produced by its competitors, Kellogg's, Quaker Oats Company, and General Mills.
+Even so, between 2001 and 2012, Malt-O-Meal more than tripled its market share during a very challenging time for the breakfast cereal category.
+It was the fastest growing cereal company in America.

 MOM Brands was bought by Post Holdings in 2015.

+After the acquisition was finalized, Post Holdings moved its cereal headquarters office from New Jersey to the MOM Brands offices in Lakeville, Minnesota.
+The business was renamed Post Consumer Brands, and the MOM Brands CEO, Chris Neugent, and his senior leadership team were put in charge of the new combined enterprise.